Online net worth trackers like Kubera make it easy to calculate your current wealth and plan your financial goals.

 You can manually enter your life insurance, income protection, disability insurance policies.
 One of the fields allows you to enter your policy number.
 This detail can make it easier for your survivors to receive your insurance benefits.
 By the way, if your life insurance coverage isn’t up to date, check out our review of the best online life insurance companies.

-The Safe Deposit Box feature lets you upload digital copies of your essential personal documents.
-This perk can ensure you have a backup copy.
+The Safe Deposit Box feature (it’s now just called Documents) lets you upload digital copies of your essential personal documents.
+This feature ensures you have a backup copy separate from everything else.

 It can also make it easier for your trusted contacts to access your documents instead of combing through your file cabinets or trying to crack the safe code.